Script 1027: Tagging Social dimensions targeting and platform

 extract_tags

 is defined to split the campaign name using the specified separator.
-It extracts the second-to-last segment as the targeting information and the last segment as the platform information.
+It extracts the targeting and platform information based on their positions in the split segments.
+This function returns the extracted targeting and platform values.

 - A function